lizhenping/lizhenping.github.io/_pages/about.md

 - **Inspur Software Technology (2024 – September 2024)**
   - Responsible for building the large language model platform for the Chinese Academy of Engineering Knowledge Center.
   - Implemented the full RAG (Retrieval-Augmented Generation) product process.

+- **Information Research Center of Military Science, Academy of Military Sciences (October 2024 – Present)**
+  - Currently serving as an assistant researcher, specializing in projects related to NL2SQL (Natural Language to SQL), natural language processing, and knowledge graph development.
+  - Leading initiatives that leverage innovative technologies to enhance data querying and knowledge management capabilities within military applications.
+  - Collaborating with multidisciplinary teams to design and implement cutting-edge solutions tailored to address specific defense-related challenges.

   **Key Responsibilities:**